 Throughout the academic year, Latinx Digital Media invites you to a series of weekly seminars held over Zoom.
-During the Winter 2021 quarter, the series will take place every Thursday 12:00 – 1:00 US Central Time, from January 14 to March 18.
+During the Spring 2021 quarter, the series will take place every Thursday at 12-1 PM US CT from April 8 to June 10.
 The seminars are free and open to everyone.
 They only require you to register in advance.
-Check our full lineup for the Winter 2021 quarter here.
+Check the full lineup for the Spring 2021 quarter here.

-This event is co-sponsored by the Alice Kaplan Institute for the Humanities, the Buffett Institute for Global Affairs, the Center for Global Culture and Communication, the Department of Radio/Television/Film, and the Latina and Latino Studies Program.
+This event is co-sponsored by the Alice Kaplan Institute for the Humanities, the Buffett Institute for Global Affairs, the Center for Global Culture and Communication, the Department of Communication Studies, the Department of Radio/Television/Film, and the Latina and Latino Studies Program.